-- When you create a data cache with sp_cacheconfig, all space is allocated to the logical page size memory pool. sp_poolconfig divides the data cache into additional pools with larger I/O sizes. - If no large I/O memory pools exist in a cache, Adaptive Server performs I/O in 2K units, the size of a data page, for all of the objects bound to the cache.
-You can often enhance performance by configuring pools that perform large I/O. A 16K memory pool reads and writes eight data pages in a single I/O operation. - The combination of cache name and I/O size must be unique.
-In other words, you can have only one pool of a given I/O size in a particular data cache. - Only one sp_poolconfig command can be active on a single cache at one time.
-If a second sp_poolconfig command is issued before the first one completes, it sleeps until the first command completes. - Figure 1-3 shows a data cache on a server that uses 2K logical pages with:

-- The default data cache with a 2K pool and a 16K pool

-- A user cache with a 2K pool and a 16K pool

-- A log cache with a 2K pool and a 4K pool
+When you create a data cache with sp_cacheconfig, all space is allocated to the logical page size memory pool. sp_poolconfig divides the data cache into additional pools with larger I/O sizes.

+- If no large I/O memory pools exist in a cache, Adaptive Server performs I/O in logical page size units, the size of a data page, for all of the objects bound to the cache.
+You can often enhance performance by configuring pools that perform large I/O. A 16K memory pool reads and writes eight data pages in a single I/O for a 2K logical page size server. - The combination of cache name and I/O size must be unique.
+In other words, you can specify only one pool of a given I/O size in a particular data cache in sp_poolconfig commands. - Only one sp_poolconfig command can be active on a single cache at one time.
+If a second sp_poolconfig command is issued before the first one completes, it sleeps until the first command completes. - Figure 1-3 shows a data cache on a server that uses 2K logical pages with: - The default data cache with a 2K pool and a 16K pool - A user cache with a 2K pool and a 16K pool - A log cache with a 2K pool and a 4K pool